 When the weather starts getting warmer, it’s time to watch for laptop deals, typically from late February through April.
 This is a popular release schedule for brands bringing new laptops to the shelves.
 That often means discounting the now-older laptop generations, or bringing in a new discount to rev up interest in a new laptop line.
 Be sure to check popular e-commerce portals and as well the manufacturers’ own websites, which may have separate deals of their own (we’ve seen this with Dell and Lenovo, for example).

 This rule applies to other new laptops as well, but it’s especially noticeable when Apple announces a new MacBook or MacBook Pro/Air.
 Apple likes to make new MacBook announcements in its September events, although this can vary a little.
 The MacBooks are generally released after the event or a few weeks later.
 During this key stage, retailers are likely to start discounting older MacBooks to clear room for the new models.
-Our full guide on MacBook buying goes over the details.

 This is also a great time to trade in a MacBook, since Apple is more likely to offer new trade-in deals that can help save even more — a popular method of saving if you want to buy from Apple directly.

 A new generation of processors from Intel or AMD is also a sign deals are going to hit in the near future.
 As older laptop lines are updated with new processors, the older models often receive discounts to clear them out.
 Or, if you don’t mind paying more, you can enjoy the latest performance benefits of the new processor refresh immediately.
-Intel, for example, is currently on the 11th generation of mobile processors and is unlikely to start selling the 12th generation until late 2021.